ankushkushwaha/demo-payback/README.md

 - Project is built on Xcode 13.2.1 , macOS 11.6.8

-- Xcode project is tested and worked well on iPhone Simulator iOS 15.2
+- Xcode project is tested and worked well on iPhone Simulator iOS 15.2, macOS 11.6.8
+-
+- Project is built by using Swift and supports iOS 15.2 and above.

 ### Project Information